Sue: It’s the Bristol Boys.

-The Doctor and Leela encounter some slaves who are mining the planet.
+The Doctor and Leela are introduced to the slaves who are mining this planet.

 Sue: Doctor Who is obsessed with mining.
 Mind control and mining.
 They can’t get enough of it.
-Mind controlled miners, that’s next.
-I’ll bet you anything.
+It’ll be mind-controlled miners next.

-Sue: They are just a couple of berks in burkas.
+Sue: They’re just a couple of berks in burkas.

 The seers reveal their true faces.